Cabo Beaches: The Most Beautiful on the Coast

 The beach has a relaxed, local feel.
 Small cafés and surf shops line the sand, adding to the friendly atmosphere.
 Moreover, the sound of waves rolling over the reef creates a soothing rhythm that keeps people coming back day after day.
 Whether you’re surfing, swimming, or watching the action from the shore, Acapulquito captures the easygoing spirit of Cabo.

-Where to Stay Nearby: Cabo Surf Hotel & Spa – A boutique beachfront resort that sits directly along Old Man’s Beach.
-Guests can surf right from the front of the property, enjoy ocean-view dining, and unwind with a massage just steps from the waves.
+A boutique beachfront resort set directly along Old Man’s Beach, where guests can surf right out front, enjoy ocean-view dining, and unwind with a massage just steps from the waves.

 Zippers Beach